MattNolanLab/gridcells/python/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Grid cells package's documentation!
+Welcome to the Grid cells package documentation!
 ==============================================

 Contents: